hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 To customize the CD workflow, you can do the following:

 1. Change the trigger - By default, the CD workflow is triggered when new commits are pushed into `main` branch.
+1. Change the value of environment variable `TEAMSFX_ENV_NAME` - By default, the value is `dev`.
+1. Change the value of environment variable `TEAMSFX_CLI_VERSION` - By default, the value is `1.*`.
 1. Add scripts to build the project - By default, the `Build the project` step is commented.
 1. Add scripts to run unit test - By default, the `Run unit test` step is commented.

-### Customize Provision workflow
+### Customize Provision and Publish workflow

-To customize the Provision workflow, you can do the following:
+To customize the Provision and Publish workflow, you can do the following:

-1. Change the trigger - By default, the Provision workflow is triggered manually.
+1. Change the trigger - By default, the workflow is triggered manually.

-### Customize Publish workflow

-To customize the Publish workflow, you can do the following:
+1. Change the value of environment variable `TEAMSFX_ENV_NAME` - By default, the value is `dev`.

-1. Change the trigger - By default, the Publish workflow is triggered manually.
+1. Change the value of environment variable `TEAMSFX_CLI_VERSION` - By default, the value is `1.*`.

 ## Set up pipelines with Azure DevOps